The science and biology of PTSD

-Understanding how PTSD alters brain chemistry is critical to understanding the symptoms of PTSD, devising treatment methods, and to providing the answers as to why some people develop PTSD from trauma, and others do not.
+Understanding how PTSD and C-PTSD alter brain chemistry is critical to understanding the symptoms, devising treatment methods, and to providing the answers as to why some people develop PTSD or C-PTSD from trauma, and others do not.

 If the full science details seem to complex, we’ve written a simpler science based blog post here: Understanding PTSD if you’ve seen Pixars’ Inside Out